wow-signal-dev/metadata-remote/static/js/architecture-README.md

 ## Overview

-Metadata Remote is a web-based audio metadata editor built with a modular JavaScript architecture.
-The application consists of 12 specialized modules coordinated by a central application controller, providing clean separation of concerns and maintainability.
+Metadata Remote's JavaScript code has a modular architecture.
+It consists of 12 specialized modules coordinated by a central application controller, providing clean separation of concerns and maintainability.

 ## Architecture Diagram